Capacity: 6,335 (2,599 seats)

 Away fans are primarily located in the open John Askey Terrace, where up to 1,500 fans can be accommodated.
 Additionally, 403 seats are made available in the Henshaw’s Stand, which sits at one side of the pitch.
 The seating may well be a better bet, as this stand is covered and the facilities new.
 Entrance to both areas is by ticket only, cash is not accepted at the turnstiles.

-If away fans are seated in the Henshaw's Stand then alcohol is available inside the ground in the form of Budweiser (£3) and Magners (£2.80).
+If away fans are seated in the McIlroy Stand then alcohol is available inside the ground, otherwise, it is not available in the terraced end.

 From the South